RockyAZ/fractol/README.md

 # fractol
-Realization of drawing fractals with using multy-threads(can change number of threads in fractol.h file).
+Realization of drawing fractals with using multi-threads(can change number of threads in fractol.h file).